Andrés Gómez (footballer)

-Carlos Andrés Gómez Hinestroza (born 12 September 2002) is a Colombian professional footballer who plays for Real Salt Lake in Major League Soccer.
+Carlos Andrés Gómez Hinestroza (born 12 September 2002) is a Colombian professional footballer who plays as a winger or forward for Brasileirão club Vasco da Gama on loan from French side Rennes, and the Colombia national team.

-Career
+Club career

-A right winger, his professional debut for Millonarios shirt came on 14 November 2021 in a game against Alianza Petrolera.
+Gómez's professional debut for Millonarios shirt came on 14 November 2021 in a game against Alianza Petrolera.
 His first Millonarios goal was on 1 May 2022 against Patriotas Boyacá.
 In September 2022 Gomez signed a new contract with the club lasting into 2025.
 His form helped his club qualify for the Copa Libertadores by winning the 2022 Copa Colombia.
 Goméz was thought to be moving to Brazil in December 2022 to Red Bull Bragantino but the transfer fell through repeatedly due to disagreements over the financial structure of the deal.

 On 10 January 2023, Gómez signed with Major League Soccer side Real Salt Lake on a five-year deal.

+On 17 August 2024, Gómez joined Ligue 1 side Rennes.

+International career

+He made his international debut for Colombia on 10 December 2023, against Venezuela in Fort Lauderdale.
+He scored his first international goal the following week on his second appearance, in a 3–2 international friendly win against Mexico in Los Angeles.